openedx/edx-documentation/en_us/video/source/video_uploads.rst

 Upload Video Files
 ***************************

-Before you can upload video files, this feature must be :ref:`enabled in Studio<Enable Video Upload in Studio>`.
+Before you can upload video files, the video upload feature must be enabled for the course.
+Your video administrator coordinates this task with the edX media team.
+See :ref:`Create YouTube Channels`.

 #.
 Open the course in Studio.